narmeshnigam/karyalaywebsite/DEPLOYMENT_SETUP_SUMMARY.md

 # Deployment Pipeline Setup Summary

-This document summarizes the deployment pipeline and infrastructure setup for the Karyalay Portal System.
+This document summarizes the deployment pipeline and infrastructure setup for the SellerPortal System.

 ## What Was Implemented